MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 ## Considerations and limitations

-* Git integration with using APIs is subject to the same [limitations](./git-integration-process.md#considerations-and-limitations) as the Git integration user interface.
+* Git integration using APIs is subject to the same [limitations](./git-integration-process.md#considerations-and-limitations) as the Git integration user interface.
 * Service principal is not supported.

 ## Related content